-The Master degree in Policies and Governance in Europe (PAGE) responds to a changing world in which policy decisions are taken at different linked levels.
+The Master’s degree in Policies and Governance in Europe (PAGE) responds to a changing world in which policy decisions are taken at different linked levels.
 It prepares students to use public policy analysis in the outside world by drawing on different disciplines.
+The track focuses on how and why policy makers govern and regulate economic markets at the national, EU and international levels.

 |Comparative Public Policy in Europe||6|